Learn more from these seven tips for moving your elderly parents.

 2. Involve Your Parents

 Get your parent involved in the process from the start.
 Ask what is essential for them to bring to their new home.
-Assuming there’s room, make sure to pack everything that important to your parent.
+Make sure to pack everything that’s important to your parent, according to how much space is available.
 If your parent wants to bring more than what’s possible, have a conversation about priorities and remind them that your family will take good care of items that can’t be brought along.
-Ask about any places they might have hidden important documents or objects.
+Ask about any places that might have hidden important documents or objects.

 3. Take Inventory